Early Irish literature: Early Irish epic or saga

 In Ireland, the prose epic or saga developed, and kept on developing, for well over a thousand years.
 In the Book of Leinster, a manuscript of the middle 12th century, we find a list of the names of 187 epic sagas.
 The ollam, or arch-poet, who was the highest dignitary among the poets, and whose training lasted for some twelve years, was obliged to learn two hundred and fifty of these prime sagas and one hundred secondary ones.

 The manuscripts themselves divide these prime sagas into the following categories, from the very names of which we may get a glance of the genius of the early Gael, and form some conception of the tragic nature of his epic: Destruction of Fortified Places, Cow Spoils (i.e., cattle-raids), Courtships or Wooings, Battles, Stories of Caves, Navigations, Tragical Deaths, Feasts, Sieges, Adventures of Travel, Elopements, Slaughters, Water-eruptions, Expeditions, Progresses, and Visions.
 "He is no poet", says the Book of Leinster, "who does not synchronize and harmonize all these stories."

 In addition to the names of 187 sagas in that book, more names occur in the 10th or 11th century tale of MacCoise.
 All the known ones—except for one added later, and another with a transcription error—refer to events prior to 650 or thereabouts.
 Apparently then, the list was drawn up in the 7th century.

-No trace of author identity remains.
-Author may not even be the right word for stories that likely grew gradually—woven around racial, tribal, or even family history, and in some cases around incidents of early Celtic mythology.
-This process formed stories that were told and retold, burnished and added to by professional poets and saga-tellers.

-Some of them were handed down for generations before ever put on parchments, even before scholars made lists of just their names and contents.
-Those that recount ancient tribal events or dynastic wars were probably much exaggerated, magnified, and undoubtedly distorted over time.
-More recent tales may provide fairly accurate accounts of real events.
+Due to the extended period of oral transmission, the authorship of the sagas is unclear, as is the degree to which they represent real events.

 It seems certain that—as soon as Christianity pervaded the island and bardic schools and colleges formed alongside the monasteries—no class of learning more popular than studying the great traditional doings, exploits, and tragedies of the various Irish tribes, families, and races.
 The peregrinations of the bards and communication among their colleges must have propagated throughout Ireland any local traditions worthy of preservation.
 These stories embodied the essence of the island's national life, but only a few of their enormous number survive—and most of these are mutilated, or preserved in mere digests.